matthewJamesAbbott/Pascal-Chess/README.md

 then bug fixes and gui from c++ fixed for all then finally a rerite of all five into more native oop for each language.

-then stage 2

-Machine learning from the gameState file.

 Note on this version of the game.